Fitness App Development Guide: Best Tips for Business Owners & Startups

-Due to the new post-COVID regulations, that’s a really useful tool to manage the number of visitors at your locations, keeping them as full as possible but not violating new rules.
+Taking the COVID consequences & regulations into account, that’s a really useful tool to manage the number of visitors at your locations, keep them as engageged as possible but not violating any new rules.

-Such a system can also be integrated with your fitness app.
-For example, you’ll be able to automatically add online users into your CRM system or have a special set of features to make and add virtual content.
+Such a system can also be integrated into your fitness app.
+In this way, you’ll be able to automatically add online users into your CRM system or have a special set of features to make and add virtual content.

-You can also check the following article for more details of how you can streamline your in-studio processes with digital technologies:
+You can also check the following article for more details on how you can streamline your in-studio processes with digital technologies:

 🤸♀️ Fitness Apps with Virtual Content

 This is one of the most popular types of fitness apps out there.
-Fitbit, Asana Rebel, apps by Leap Fitness Group — we bet you can continue this list on and on.
+Fitbit, Asana Rebel, apps by Leap Fitness Group — you can continue this list on and on.

 Why are they so popular?

 Easy to use.
 Visiting physical gyms takes more effort.
-Virtual content can be accessed more easily: whether it’s 10 pm or 6 am; at home, in a park, or anywhere else while traveling.
+Virtual content can be accessed more easily: no matter if it’s 10 pm or 6 am; at home, in a park, or anywhere else.

 Reusable content.
-When providing offline services, your coaches can’t hold more classes that it’s physically possible.
-Moreover, with the post-COVID limitations in place, the number of members who can visit your location at the same time is greatly reduced.
-Live online training can be accessed by far more users at the same time.
-A pre-recorded workout is even better: create once and it’ll be available to users again and again.
+When providing offline services, your coaches can’t hold more classes than is physically possible.
+Moreover, with the COVID limitations in place, the number of members who can visit your location at the same time is greatly reduced.
+Live online training can be accessed by a lot more users at the same time.
+A pre-recorded workout is even better: you create it once and it’s be available to users again and again.
 It’s like having your own personal trainer in the pocket!

 Mobile is a habit.
-Modern users often prefer mobile because it’s just the way they’ve used to live.
-For example, an average US adult spends almost 3 hours a day on his smartphone.
-That’s especially true for people up to their 40s, who is likely your main target audience.
+Modern users often prefer mobile over something offline because it’s just the way they’re used to.
+For example, an average US adult spends almost 3 hours a day on their smartphone.
+That’s especially true for people under 40, who are likely your main target audience.